 a few quick expert turkey and stuffing tips

 - Patting the turkey dry before seasoning it is crucial to getting that extra crispy skin.
-Beyond that you can use whatever your favorite turkey seasoning methods are — brining, dry brining, different herbs, different butters, etc.
+Beyond that you can use whatever your favorite turkey seasoning methods are — brining, dry brining, different herbs, different butters, etc. I like using this method for garlic and herb roast chicken and scaling it up for a whole turkey.

 - Some advice straight from my mother in law: If you're someone who regularly buys loaves of bread, save the heels of the bread in a bag in your freezer.
 That way you don't need to buy new bread for stuffing — the heels are perfect!